ObserveRTC/client-monitor-js/README.md

      * DEFAULT: undefined
      */
     samplingPeriodInMs: 10000,

     /**
+     * By setting it, the observer sends the samples periodically.
+     *
+     * DEFAULT: undefined
+     */
+    sendingPeriodInMs: 10000;

+    /**
      * By setting it stats items and entries are deleted if they are not updated.